: of or relating to practice or action in cross-cultural missionary church planting

 HOW DOES THE ACADEMIA WORK?

-The PMc Academia expresses itself in regular discipleship meetings one-on-one and with a group of others on our cohort.
-Based on needs we recognize we prescribe a book reading list from the PMc recommended reading lists.
+The PMc Academia expresses itself in regular discipleship meetings one-on-one and with a group of others in our cohort.
+Based on the needs we recognize, we prescribe a book reading list from the PMc recommended reading lists.
 All new PMc missionaries are required and encouraged to go through a prescribed reading list.
 All PMc Interns have a customized reading list for their shorter stay in Italy.
 Long-term PMc missionaries desiring to become recognized PMc church planters and/or cohort leaders have a specialized reading list for this very very unique endeavor.
-The missionary disciple takes notes from each chapter and shares with the one discipling: what he/she got out of the chapter, what was difficult to comprehend, personal thoughts, application in life and in our current context, prayers, etc...
+The missionary disciple takes notes from each chapter and shares with the one discipling: what he/she got out of the chapter, what was difficult to comprehend, personal thoughts, application in life and in our current context, etc...
 In addition, the long-term missionary can be placed on a unique training path with supplementary courses that we recommend.

 WHERE IS THE ACADEMIA LOCATED?